antonio-madrid/Python_tutorial/src/execution/PIP.md

 ```

 <br>
-It uninstall Python packages or libraries for Python2 or Python3 whether is set as the default version.
+It uninstall Python packages or libraries for Python2 or Python3 whether it is set as the default version.

 ```shell
 pip uninstall somePackage